"I have also a paper afloat, with an electromagnetic theory of light, which, till I am convinced of the contrary, I hold to be great guns."

 Grades

 Grades in the course are primarily determined by homework assignments and exams.
-The weekly homework grades contribute 35% of your final grade in the class, and two exams (on October 6 and November 17) count 15% each.
-A cumulative final on Monday, December 11 (from 9-11 AM) is worth 30%.
+The weekly homework grades contribute 35% of your final grade in the class, and two exams (on October 4 and November 15) count 15% each.
+A cumulative final on Thursday, December 12 (from 1 - 3 pm) is worth 30%.
 The remaining 5% depends on attendance and participation.
 Asking questions, taking advantage of office hours, and attending both lectures and discussion sections will earn you the full 5%.
 Check the pdf syllabus for more details.

 References